ptq204/project_kernel_os/README.md

 - We use printk to check number generated in the kernel log
 - We use sprintf to put the numbers as a string into the buffer "buf"
 - Finally the string buffer gets copied to the user space.
-- "*loff_t" is used to check the offset
+- "*loff_t" is used to check the offset.
+We want to return a char sequence represents a random integer number so we have to read 4 times (int = 4 bytes and each time we read 1 byte to buffer).
+Therefore, we check if *loff_t > 3 (we had read 4 times) then return 0 (end of file).
+- **buf** has a length 60 to ensure it can completely contain byte stream from an integer.